yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2020/index.md

     "./18.png"
   >}}

-[Rodrigo](https://github.com/ReinUsesLisp) fixed a regression found on `Puyo Puyo Tetris` while running in OpenGL.
+[Rodrigo](https://github.com/ReinUsesLisp) fixed a regression found in `Puyo Puyo Tetris` while running in OpenGL.
 With it in place, character portraits have their proper white border rendered.

 {{< single-title-imgs